Ice Skating In Saskatoon

 The winner of the cutest skating rink in Saskatoon should probably go to the outdoor pond at Innovation Place.
 Located next to Boffins Public House, it’s fringed by photogenic fir trees and a wooden gazebo.
-There’s even a fully-stocked firepit (bring your own marshmallows).
+There’s even a fully-stocked fire pit (bring your own marshmallows).

 Perhaps a skate in the Bowl is more your speed.
-The University of Saskatchewan maintains an outdoor rink at the centre of campus.
+The University of Saskatchewan maintains an outdoor rink at the center of campus.
 Take a glide under the watchful eye of the grand Peter MacKinnon building.
 It was completed in 1913 and is a National Historic Site.